frictionlessdata/goodtables.io/README.md

 ## Development installation

-We currently use Redis as a broker and result storage:
+We currently use Redis as a broker:

     sudo apt-get install redis-server